eps0003/GatherBot/README.md

 ### Discord Bot
 1. Create an [application](https://discord.com/developers/applications) and set it as a bot user
 2. Add the bot to the Discord server.
-I recommend using [this](https://discordapi.com/permissions.html#8) site to do so.
+I recommend using [this](https://discordapi.com/permissions.html#8) site to do so
 3. Rename `example.env` to `.env` and fill in all fields
    **Note:** There should be no space between `=` and the value of each field (e.g. `PREFIX=!`)
 4. Run the bot by typing `node ./index.js` in the base directory
    The console output should be similar to the following:
    ```
    Logged into Discord as Gather
    Connected to XXX.XXX.XXX.XXX:XXXXX
    ```
    You should also see a message similar to the following in #gather-general:
    ```
    The bot has successfully established a connection with the Gather server and is ready for use
    ```